jjr113/Meeting-Scheduler/README.md

 1. To run the scheduler, navigate to the extracted folder in your terminal/command prompt window.
 2. Type the following command in the terminal to start the scheduler:
 ![image](https://user-images.githubusercontent.com/91906368/231220462-5cbc4aee-c5d0-47ab-9f5b-4d93a5a2a314.png)
-That's it!
+<br>That's it!
 You can now use the one-on-one scheduler for MDS-Rely Research Center.
 If you have any questions or issues, please feel free to contact the developer.